JOIN US TO GROW MORE WORLD CHANGERS!

 LM received matching gifts of over a million dollars that will help us reach our goal for renovating the 1964 Wing, but we still need your help.

 Join us in supporting LM students by pledging your commitment today!

 Join LM in sharing our story and our legacy of faith.
 Consider supporting the 1964 classroom renovations and encourage students as they learn to care, give back to their communities and pass on the opportunity of Christ-center education.

 Your gift at any of the levels below includes the opportunity to name a loved one or family name.
 You may take advantage of this opportunity through an outright gift or through a gift that is pledged over 1-3 years.

 See the enclosed information to see the Naming Opportunities available and the forms to complete.

-If you are interested in learning more or have questions, please contact Jon Heinly, Advancement Associate via email: email@example.com or .
+If you are interested in learning more or have questions, please contact Jon Heinly, Director of Advancement via email: email@example.com or .